Spoiler Warning For: Guardians of the Galaxy

 You are the light of my life.
 My precious son.
 My little Star-Lord.

 This is probably my favorite moment in the film, due to how cathartic it was to me – and probably to my dad.
-I will forever be grateful to James Gunn and the rest of his team for how he handled those scenes.
 It was the icing on the cake, and it is why this film is so special to me.

 It made me smile again – it even made me laugh – but it was also one of the most cathartic experiences of my life.
 I loved my Godmother, my paternal grandmother.
 And my dad and I, we’ll always be her Star-Lords.